 The Thian Hock Keng Temple is one of Singapore’s most important Hokkien temples.
-Located in the shoreline it was a must stop destination to thousands of Chinese immigrants in the past.
+Located on what used to be the shoreline (before the land reclamation work began in the 1880s), it was a must-stop destination to thousands of Chinese immigrants in the past.

 It was built using southern Chinese aspects and was dedicated to ‘Mazu’ who was known by Taoists as the protector of seamen in their voyages ever since 1821.

-Thian Hock Keng Temple Singaopre – Hokkien Opening Hours
+Thian Hock Keng Temple Singapore – Hokkien Opening Hours

 Thian Hock Keng Temple offers a unique opportunity for tourists of all walks of life to get to know the Hokkien culture.
 Venture into this world and discover the ancestral beliefs of ancestral beings from past generations.